Despite risk of death, Thailand sends Myanmar refugees back | WTOP News

 The Thai military declined to comment.

+“They will take you to the police station and they will check your documents, test your urine for drug use,” says the refugee, whose name is being withheld by the AP for security reasons.
+“Police intimidate the people, and the cards are the easiest way to avoid that.”

+Tanee, the Foreign Affairs spokesperson, said the government “categorically denied” the existence of any extortion or bribery.

-Win, a 23-year-old chemistry student who lives on the Myanmar side of the river, now regularly wades through chest-deep water to retrieve food from the Thai side.
-Then he wades back to his campsite in Myanmar, where he lives alongside around 300 other refugees.
+Though 23-year-old Win and his family initially pitched their tent on the Thai side of the river, Thai authorities soon sent them back.
+The chemistry student now regularly crosses the river through chest-deep water to retrieve food, clothes and other donated items from the Thai side.
+Then he turns around and wades back to his campsite in Myanmar, where he lives alongside around 300 other refugees, including children and the elderly.

 They are surviving, but only just.
 What he wants more than anything, he says, is the one thing he cannot have.